jecombe/Helia_ipfs_fhe/README.md

 ## IPFS HELIA WITH FHEVM

-This is the front size of dapp.
+This is the front side of dapp.